Royal Rumble (1989): Premilinary matches

 The second match was for the WWF Women's Championship between defending champion Rockin' Robin and Judy Martin.
-Before the match began, former champion Sensational Sherri was in the ring and challenged the winner to a future championship match claiming neither were as much woman as she was, before joining Gorilla Monsoon and Jesse "The Body" Ventura at the announcers table.
+Before the match began, former champion Sensational Sherri was in the ring and challenged the winner to a future championship match, claiming neither was as much woman as she was, before joining Gorilla Monsoon and Jesse "The Body" Ventura at the announcers' table.
 Robin and Martin had a lot of near-falls during the match.
 However, in the end, Robin hit Martin with a diving crossbody and pinned her to win the match and retain the title.

 Next was a posedown between WWF Intercontinental Heavyweight Champion Ultimate Warrior and Rick Rude.
 The winner had to be decided by fan reaction.
-There were four categories: "Double Biceps", "Best Abs", "Most Muscular" and "Medley of Poses".
+There were four categories: "Double Biceps", "Best Abs", "Most Muscular", and "Medley of Poses".
 Warrior won in every posedown.
-Rude, however, attacked Warrior with his own metal workout bar.
+Rude, however, attacked Warrior with his metal workout bar.
+This posedown was so successful, and so well-received by the audience that it led to the launch of the World Bodybuilding Federation the following year.

 The third match was between King Haku and Harley Race.
 The winner of that match would win the "King of Wrestling" crown, held by Haku.
 Race began the match by hitting Haku with knee lifts and suplexes.
 Haku no-sold Race headbutts.
 Race hit Haku with a piledriver for a near-fall.
 Haku suplexed Race for a near-fall.
 He missed an elbow drop on Race and both men went to the floor.
 Haku backdropped a piledriver attempt by Race.
 Race hit a swinging neckbreaker for another near-fall.
-Haku made a comeback by hitting Race with chops but missed a flying splash.
+Haku made a comeback by hitting Race with chops, but missed a flying splash.
 Race missed a diving headbutt.
-Both men got up and Race ran through the ropes but Haku hit him with a thrust kick to win the match.
-This match was edited off the Coliseum Video release but included in the Royal Rumble Anthology DVD edition as well as the version on the WWE Network.
+Both men got up and Race ran through the ropes, but Haku hit him with a thrust kick to win the match.
+This match was edited off the Coliseum Video release but included in the Royal Rumble Anthology DVD edition, as well as the version on the WWE Network.